vuestorefront/storefront-api/docs/guide/integration/format-category.md

     "position": 2,
 ```

-Sorting position of the category on it's level
+Sorting position of the category on its level

 ```json
   "level": 4,
 ```

 The category level in the tree.
-By default Storefront Api is displaying categories witht `level: 2` in the main menu.
+By default Storefront API is displaying categories with `level: 2` in the main menu.

 ```json
     "product_count": 182,